When there's flooding in York, we'll provide assistance, practical support and information as soon as it's safe and appropriate to do so.

 - Flood safety and public health

-- Flooding advice for businesses
+- Flooding insurance advice

-Traffic and travel during floods
+Travel and parking during floods

 Get advice on driving through flood water from SmartDriving.co.uk.